BuilderIO/builder/packages/plugin-tools/README.md

     ],
     ctaText: `Connect your swell.is store`,
   },
-  /**
-   * settings here will be an observable map of the settings you configured above in settings,
-   *  ( in this example settings.get('storeId') will give us the storeId entered by user) */ settings => {
+  settings => {
     // setup basic cache for a better user experience const basicCache = new Map();